Peter Blake

 CMAJ · 2022

-Researchers compared the immune response of two different mRNA vaccines in patients undergoing maintenance hemodialysis at two Canadian academic centres.
-The study found that patients who received the Moderna vaccine had significantly higher antibody levels and a more sustained immune response compared to those who received the Pfizer-BioNTech vaccine.
-These findings support the recommendation for additional vaccine doses in this vulnerable population to maintain protection against the virus.
+This study compared the immune response of patients undergoing maintenance hemodialysis in Toronto, Canada, after receiving either the Pfizer-BioNTech or Moderna COVID-19 vaccine.
+Researchers found that patients who received the Moderna vaccine had significantly higher antibody levels and maintained them better at 12 weeks after their second dose compared to those who received the Pfizer-BioNTech vaccine.
+The rapid decline in antibody levels among those who received the Pfizer-BioNTech vaccine supports the recommendation for a third vaccine dose in this vulnerable population.

 Back to team